bigmountainstudio/VOODOFileTemplate/README.md

 # VOODO File Template
-An Xcode file template that will create your view, observable object and data object all in one file with sample data.
+An Xcode file template that will create your view, observable object, and data object all in one file with sample data.

+⚠️ Note: This template uses `ObservableObject`.
+👉For the `@Observable` template, go (here)[].

 ### You can then edit, delete or separate out parts if you want.